City of Kelowna - COVID-19 (Coronavirus) response

 A phased reopening plan is underway for parks and recreation spaces in Kelowna are open for public use with various measures in place to ensure safety in alignment with Provincial recommendations.
 For the latest information about COVID-related impacts to recreation programs, visit kelowna.ca/recreation.

-The following spaces are open for casual use:
+The following spaces are currently open for casual use:

 - Parks and trails